RF Spectrometer (A3008)

 A3008D R0202 915 58 0.78 +0.6 +4.3

-Table: Calibration Constants for Spectrometer Circuits.
-Ambient temperature is 20°C.
+Table: Calibration Constants for a Selection of A3008 Spectrometers.
+Ambient temperature 20°C.

 The LO output power of the A3008B is constant to ±0.5 dB from 875-1050 MHz, but varies by ±3 dB from one circuit to the next.
 We tune the LO of Q0158 until it is close to 911 MHz and mix the LO with the 910.3 MHz.
 We obtain an IF of 750±75 kHz.
 The fluctuations in frequency are due to noise on the input of the VCO that generates the LO on the Spectrometer circuit.
 These fluctuations are beneficial to the spectrometer because they prevent loss of power measurement when the LO and RF signals have the same frequency.
 When the IF is below 100 kHz, it is attenuated by the high-pass filters in the IF amplifier.
 Because the LO fluctuates by 150 MHz, we are certain to obtain a power measurement even when the average RF frequency is equal to the average LO frequency.

-[01-MAR-2006] Below is a detail from the low-frequency end of our outside spectrum.
+[01-MAR-06] Below is a detail from the low-frequency end of our outside spectrum on a hill in Waltham, MA, near Boston.

 Figure: Spectrum Outdoors in Waltham (Close-Up).